bandogora/simple-vsat/README.md

 A simple Verilog verification tool based on the Tseytin transformation and [MiniSat](minisat.se) solver.

+What it does:
+1. Checks reachability by parsing Verilog modules
+2. Unrolls the transition relation and converts it to a dimacs formatted CNF
+3. Calls a SAT solver

 ## Requirments

 - The Verilog file given to the program must be gate level.